 Black diamond pendants may be less common than other colors, but they shouldn't be.
 Whether paired with white diamonds and/or other color gemstones, a black diamond necklace serves as the perfect accessory for just about every occasion.

 Bracelets using black diamonds are being seen more and more frequently both on the red-carpet and off.

 17. Can I Wear a Black Diamond as My Engagement Ring?

 You most certainly can wear a black diamond as your engagement ring!
 The concept of colorless diamond engagement rings was popularized by the De Beers diamond corporation in the 1940s.
 However, before this and in the decades since them, many brides chose from a variety of center stones for their engagement ring, including gemstones and, color diamonds, and center stones with color.
+That most definitely includes black diamond engagement rings.
 What has always been the case is that a bride chooses the engagement ring that best suits her personal style and taste, no matter what that style choice may be.
 The important thing to remember is that you should love your ring, since you will be wearing it every single day for the rest of your life, and potentially passing it down to future generations as a treasured memeory and keepsake.
 Since it is yours to commemorate you love, choose the ring that you want the most, regardless of the advice you may receive or what is common.